der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsAccountIterator.md

 ### Returns:
 |Type|Description|
 |-|-
-int|The number of bing ads accounts matched by the selector which generated this iterator.
+int|Number of bing ads accounts matched by the selector which generated this iterator.